lowcountry boil

 Lemon wedges, for garnish

 Shuck and remove silk from corn.
-Trim ends and break into halves.
+Then trim ends and break them into halves.
 Then cut each half in half for a total of 20 pieces.
-You may also use frozen corn nibblers, keep frozen and drop directly into pot.
+You may also use frozen corn nibblers, keep them frozen and drop them directly into the pot.

 Fill a very large pot with water.
 Add 1 cup of the Old Bay seasoning and bring to a boil.

 Once the seasoning water is boiling, add the sausage and corn, stir and bring back to a boil.
 Cook for 8 minutes.
 Add the shrimp and cook for 3 minutes.
-Drain and then pour the shrimp, corn and sausage onto a large platter covered with newspaper or directly onto an outdoor table covered with newspaper.
+Drain and then pour the shrimp, corn, and sausage onto a large platter covered with newspaper or directly onto an outdoor table covered with newspaper.
 Sprinkle evenly with the remaining 1/2 cup Old Bay seasoning.
-Garnish with lemon wedges, set out cocktail sauce and serve immediately.
+Garnish with lemon wedges, set out the cocktail sauce, and serve immediately.

 Serves 10 to 12